Guide to studying Chinese

 China is one of the world's superpowers, so knowledge of the nation and language could be an ideal start for a prosperous international career.

-- Chinese is a group of similar but often mutually exclusive languages spoken primarily in the Oriental nations of South and East Asia.
-Between 15–20% of the world's population speak Chinese as their first language.
+Chinese is a group of similar, but often mutually exclusive, languages spoken primarily in South and East Asia.
+Between 15-20% of the world's population speaks Chinese as their first language.

-- Many courses offer tuition both to native speakers, and to those who want to learn one of the planet's most spoken languages.
+Many courses offer tuition both to native speakers and those who want to learn one of the planet's most spoken languages.

-- Offers a great insight into the Chinese nation, including business, economy, geography, history, language, law, politics, religion, media and culture.
+It provides a great insight into the Chinese nation, including areas such as business, economy, geography, history, language, law, politics, religion, media and culture.

-- Often taught as part of a dual degree, working well with politics, management, or another foreign language.
+Chinese is often taught as part of a dual degree, working well with Politics, Business & Management Studies or another foreign language.

 - BA Chinese

 - BA Chinese as dual honours

 Most courses will require you to attend classes each week in the form of lectures, seminars, tutorial discussions and student presentations.
 The exact mixture of activities varies somewhat from course to course.